aodoming/Pewlett_Hackard_Analysis_ADominguez/README.md

         Number of individuals available for mentorship role:2382

       Recommendation for further analysis on this data set.
-      Further analysis of this data set could involve quering for a list of eligible retirees per department by title by date.
+      Further analysis of this data set could involve querying for a list of eligible retirees per department by title by date.